kopyl/flux-training-docker-kohya/docker-helper-commands.md

 ### Shortcut for rebuilding and relaunching

+Before launching it, make sure you have `dataset` directory here populated with subject images.

 The following Docker run command mounts the image's `/output` directory to the local one named `output`, so we can get the output of the training outside the container easily.

 ```